osanseviero/hackerllama/index.md

 ## Hello!

 My name is Omar!
-I'm a software engineer that works in ML models and infrastructure that power multiple features in Google Assistant.
+I'm a software engineer working in ML models and infrastructure that power multiple features in Google Assistant.
 I'm also a 20% Product Manager in the [TensorFlow Graphics](https://github.com/tensorflow/graphics) team.

 I've always loved to share my knowledge with others, so I try to give talks whenever possible.
 This also led me to create [AI Learners](https://www.meetup.com/AI-Learners/), a non-profit community in which we offered talks and workshops on topics such as Machine Learning, Deep Learning, Natural Language Processing and Computer Vision for people of all levels of knowledge.